|

 At the end of the month, we realize that we could add an additional $500 a month to paying off our debt – just by changing our spending habits.

-That was the results of our first no spend month.
+That was the result of our first no spend month.

 Oh, and the best part, we never went back to our old spending habits.
 Many of the spending just to spend money is gone and it is saved to our big expense fund.
 We still use our spending wish list for things we want. (that is a free printable in our resource library.)